FireFlyEx/HexAlter/README.md

 HexAlter v0.3
 =============

-This is a quick (but hopefully not dirty) implementation of a primitive hex alterer.
+This is a quick (but hopefully not dirty) implementation of a primitive command-line hex editor.
 Usage is very simple:

     hexalter [-i] file address1=byte1,..,byten ... addressn=byte1,...,byten

-Either hexalter will alter file directly or with the -i option will create an ips file for patching.
+Either hexalter will alter file directly or with the -i option will create an ips file for ROM patching.

 For example:

-    hexalter foo.txt 0x4=1,2,3 0x20=0xa0 0xff=4
+    hexalter foo.txt 0x4=1,2,3 0x20=0xa0 0xff=4 0x1ffffffff=32

 Changes: